Tony Banks (American football): Baltimore Ravens

 Banks accumulated the best statistics of his career with the Baltimore Ravens.
 The Ravens started Scott Mitchell and Stoney Case early in 1999, but neither worked out, so the team turned to Banks.
 In 1999, he threw a career-high 17 TDs next to only eight interceptions.
 He also mustered 2,136 passing yards.
 Banks played well in early 2000, but his fumbles and interceptions cost the team two games in October.
 Feeling the offense needed a spark after failing to score a touchdown over an entire month, the team replaced him with backup Trent Dilfer, who would remain the starter through the team's Super Bowl XXXV win.
 He finished 2000 with eight touchdowns and eight interceptions and was released in the off-season.

 Dallas Cowboys

 Leading into the 2001 season, Banks was signed by the Dallas Cowboys to replace the recently released and later retired Troy Aikman; however, on August 15, 2001, Banks was abruptly released by the Cowboys who chose instead to go with rookie Quincy Carter.

 Washington Redskins

-Later that year, Banks signed with the Washington Redskins during Marty Schottenheimer's one-year tenure as head coach.
+Later that year, Banks signed with Washington during Marty Schottenheimer's one-year tenure as head coach.
 While with the Redskins, he became the first quarterback to follow an 0–5 start with five straight wins.
 He was released after the season.